May 1, 2026

 - measure the temperature of employees at workplaces and immediately bring information about high-temperature employees to health authorities;

-- take measures to inform people who have come into contact with an employee who has been infected with coronavirus infection and to disinfect places where the infected person has been staying;
+- take measures to identify individuals who have been in contact with an employee infected with COVID-19 and to disinfect the areas where the infected person has been;

 - assist employees in complying with quarantine requirements.